Supermaxman/SpaceGAN/README.md

     - Colors
     - Brightness
  - Log interpolation of random noise variables
-   - More images with fixed z and changing InfoGan c,
+   - More images with fixed z and changing InfoGan c
-   - Fixed z except one, interpolate
-   - Interpolate all of z on a sphere, see tips: https://github.com/dribnet/plat
  - Larger images
    - 256x256 or 512x512 unlikely on GTX 1080, will need better hardware
  - Write up technical paper for writing experience, post on arxiv